hadley/adv-r/Computing-on-the-language.md

 ## Walking the code tree

 Because code is a tree, we're going to need recursive functions to work with it.
 You now have basic understanding of how code in R is put together internally, and so we can now start to write some useful functions.
-In this section we'll write some functions to tackle some useful problems.
-In particular, we will look at two common development mistakes.
+In this section we'll write functions to:

-* Find assignments
+* List all assignments in a function
 * Replace `T` with `TRUE` and `F` with `FALSE`
 * Replace all calls with their full form